-Leonardo is believed to be a jaguar-leopard cross and a magnificent creature.
+Leonardo was believed to be a jaguar-leopard cross.
 Leonardo was bred for the entertainment industry and was born in a cage.
 His first two years of life were spent entertaining people in a Las Vegas show.
 So that he would be “safe” for his handlers and audience, his canine teeth and all his claws were pulled out.
 No one cared that his teeth gave his jaw support and without them eating would be difficult, or that his mutilated feet would be painful and crippling.
 No one cared for his welfare at all.
 When his owners tired of him, they sold him to a small zoo and pet store in Douglas, Arizona.

 Leonardo lived more than seven years in a 10 x 12 foot enclosure, nothing more than a curiosity for people.
 Often, he was teased and neglected.
 When the zoo fell on hard times, Southwest Wildlife provided a new home for Leonardo.
 It was impossible to ignore Leonardo’s situation.